 Ruled by Christ's love.
 5:11-15

-In the section, 5:11-6:10, Paul speaks on the subject of "the ministry of reconciliation".
-In our particular passage for study he explains what motivates his total devotion to the ministry of the gospel.
+In the passage before us Paul explains what motivates his total devotion to the ministry of the gospel.

 v12.
 Paul feels that he must qualify his words since he doesn't want his readers to think that he is into bragging.
 None-the-less, he does want them to be proud of him and his team for their total dedication to evangelism, particularly in the face of those who are critical of his ministry.
 Paul's focus on the free grace of God made him enemies of those who, in the early church, believed that a person's obedience to the Mosaic law played a part in accessing God's promised blessings.
 Paul's assessment of these "false teachers" is that they are hypocrites; they are full of outward performance, but empty before God.